peleiden/rl-rubiks/README.md

 ```
 python src/rubiks/runtrain.py --help
 ```
 for help on options.
-In many cases, using a configuration file is preferable.
-An example of using this, can be seen be running
+In many cases, using the parameters from a configuration file is preferable.
+An example of using this to run two trainings, can be seen be running
 ```
 python src/rubiks/runtrain.py --config src/configs/train_ex.ini
 ```